sharontherese/latin-mass-wedding/content/rite-of-marriage/index.md

 The Rite of Marriage is, "The form for the celebration of the Sacrament of Matrimony, as it stands in the 'Rituale Romanum'". [^1]

-This is the essential part of getting married in the Catholic Church - a Mass is not required.
+This is the essential part of getting married in the Catholic Church - a Mass is not required, but it is strongly encouraged.

 The _Rituale Romanum_ says, "Wherever other praiseworthy customs and ceremonies are used in the celebration of the sacrament of matrimony, it is fitting that they be retained." [^2]

-Perhaps because the marriage texts were not codified until fairly late, there is some variation when it comes to the specific words in the Rite of Marriage. [^3] [^4]

 > Matrimony has always been celebrated with greater leeway for adaptation than other Sacraments, largely on account of its pre-Christian history as a purely domestic and civil affair.
 For certain, Trent decreed that marriage is a Sacrament and that it must be celebrated in church, in the presence of a priest.
 But Trent also left room for local adaptation (“earnestly” so).
 The marriage formula contained in the _Missale Romanum_ of 1570 is so bare that the austerity, itself, almost implies that it was meant to be the bare minimum to which local customs would be added.
 Notably, the _Rituale Romanum_ was not published until 1614, nearly half a century after the _Missale Romanum_ of the same council had been promulgated.
 During those intervening years, all that was provided was a Mass formulary in the 1570 missal.
 Even after the publication of the _Rituale_, “one must doubt that it was ever intended to be used as it stood.”
-Evidence shows, in fact, that local customs continued to be used in the period before the _Rituale_ was published and even afterward, up until the late nineteenth century. [^5]
+Evidence shows, in fact, that local customs continued to be used in the period before the _Rituale_ was published and even afterward, up until the late nineteenth century. [^3]

-Below is the text for the Rite of Marriage, as found in the 1962 _Rituale Romanum._ This is to give you a starting point, an idea of what to expect.
-You can peruse plenty of _Rituales_ online from earlier years and find slight variations in the text (like a _Rituale_ from 1873 with English, Gallic, and German vows) [^6].
-What remains the same is that there is an exchange of consent.
+Below is the text for the Rite of Marriage, as found in the 1962 _Rituale Romanum._

-* To view the Latin and English side by side, {{% staticref "uploads/1962_Rite_of_Marriage.pdf" "newtab" %}} click here {{% /staticref %}}
+To view the Latin and English side by side, {{% staticref "uploads/1962_Rite_of_Marriage.pdf" "newtab" %}} click here. {{% /staticref %}}

 # Rite of Marriage (1962)